Dry or sensitive skin is very common. It can also be treated easily. Learn how to take care of your skin if it is dry or sensitive.

 Apply moisturizers right away after bathing or showering.
 The American Academy of Dermatology recommends using a product that contains petroleum jelly or lanolin.

 Don't use harsh soaps, detergents, or perfumes.
 These tend to dry the skin.
 Mild moisturizing cleansers or body washes for dry skin are better.

-Use soaps and laundry detergents that don't contain dyes or perfumes and that are labelled as "hypoallergenic"
+Use fragrance-free soaps and laundry detergents that don't contain dyes or perfumes and that are labeled as "hypoallergenic."

-Apply a salicylic acid solution or creams for thick, scaly skin.
+Apply a salicylic acid lotion or cream for thick, scaly skin.
 This removes the top layer of skin.
 But these may irritate other skin areas.

 Try using a humidifier in your home.
 If dry skin isn’t helped with these treatments, your healthcare provider may prescribe a prescription medicine to apply to your skin.

 When should I call my healthcare provider?